 All anglers must have a license to fish both tidal and non-tidal waters in British Columbia.
 You must carry your license on you and, if asked, produce it for inspection by a Conservation Officer, Fishery Officer, RCMP constable, Park Ranger in a park, or an Officer under the Wildlife Act.

 Tidal waters licenses are managed by the Federal Government, while non-tidal licenses are managed by the Provincial Government.
-Both are available online, but licenses can also be obtained in-person from specific vendors.
+Both types of license are available online.
 Your licensing fees will vary depending on your age and residency, as well as the term of the license which can range from one day to one year.

 Tidal Waters (Saltwater) Fishing

 You will need a tidal waters license to fish for any species of saltwater finfish or shellfish.
-Fishing licenses for tidal waters can be purchased online via Fisheries and Oceans Canada or in-person from specific vendors in Gibsons and Powell River.
+Fishing licenses for tidal waters can be purchased online via Fisheries and Oceans Canada.

 Note that an annually-purchased Salmon Conservation Stamp must be affixed to licences held by anglers wishing to retain any species of Pacific salmon.